 – buyers are a lot more likely to get into a bidding war and pay more for the site than they would have otherwise.

-– the site should have proper description and details revenue and traffic stats.
-Confirmed GA and adsense are also preferred.
+– the site should have a proper description and details revenue and traffic stats.
+Confirmed GA and Adsense are also preferred.

 – if you expect at least $1-2K you should use a premium listing.
-It costs $250 but will be well worth it in the increase publicity.
+It costs $250 but will be well worth it in the increased publicity.

 – it’s essential to try to get as many bids as possible in order to get more views from a high position on the most active list.